 b.
 You're meeting the criteria to travel under that category.

 There are twelve categories of legal travel under the Cuba General License.
+They are:

 Many travelers qualify for the Support for the Cuban People general license.
 It is usually the best license to use for independent trips, but our travel planners can help you decide if it's the right category for you.

+Your activities could be (but by no means have to be) associated with a human rights organization that supports the Cuban people.
 Your free time must be limited to the number of hours you would normally have outside of a full-time work schedule.
 But no one is going to go counting hours exactly, so you shouldn't either.

 The other categories are for very specific types of trips like visiting family that still lives in Cuba or visiting as part of a larger humanitarian project.
 If one of these licenses is appropriate, you declare it at customs and show proof of your qualifying activities under that license.

 No matter which Cuba general license category your trip falls under you will need to have a detailed, daily itinerary to present to customs if asked.
-You should list everything that you plan to do including which cities you will visit, where you will stay, which cultural activities you will participate in, how much leisure time you will have, etc. This can be time-consuming and difficult to figure out legally—so we recommend having a Cuban travel experts help you!
+You should list everything that you plan to do including which cities you will visit, where you will stay, which cultural activities you will participate in, how much leisure time you will have, etc. This can be time-consuming and difficult to figure out legally—so we recommend having one of our Cuban travel experts help you!

 A daily itinerary is necessary as travel is not yet permitted solely for tourism from the US.
 But by engaging in cultural activities with the Cuban people, spending your money in locally owned establishments, and staying off the beaten path of tourists from other countries, you may travel under the (very) loose restrictions of the Cuba General License.
 The best part: by doing this we truly believe you'll have a more fulfilling and memorable trip than if you'd just zipped over to an all-inclusive beach resort.
 So what're you waiting for?
 Have a Cuban local start planning your legal trip!